 Using our filters will help you find the perfect rental in Acadia National Park.
 Most of the accommodations in Acadia National Park provide "Pets allowed" or "Fireplace," which makes it a great destination if you bring your pet everywhere or you want a rental with a fireplace.
 Plan your vacation in advance if you want to spend your vacation in privacy or you have pets that could run away.
 There are just 1 listed rentals providing "Detached" and 3 rentals including "Fenced."

 The Weather in Acadia National Park

 The above is a climate diagram for Acadia National Park.
 July is the warmest month in Acadia National Park with average maximum temperatures of 77°.
 On the other hand, you could have temperatures dropping under 14° in February.
-The rainiest month is July while the driest month is February.
+The rainiest month is December while the driest month is February.

 The Acadia National Park region has begun to attract foodies thanks to a growing number of seasonal restaurants.
 Savor a local lobster roll, or delicious shrimp, crab, scallop, and haddock preparations.
 You'll also likely enjoy farm-fresh Maine blueberries, sausages, cheese, bread, and homemade ice cream.
 The family-run Abel’s Lobster Pound on Mount Desert Island is an institution, as is Jeannie’s Great Maine Breakfast in Bar Harbor.

 History and culture